Basics:

 What we like

-There seems to be little downside to creating a free profile here.
-The site gets plenty of web traffic — roughly 2 million page views a month, according to SimilarWeb.
+There seems to be little downside to creating a free profile.
+And the site gets plenty of web traffic — roughly 2 million page views a month, according to SimilarWeb.
 And the ability to post as much audio as you like is a nice feature.

 What we don’t like